benvanderberg/firefly-services-cli/README.md

 - **Generative Fill:** Fill masked areas in images with AI-generated content
 - **Generative Expand:** Expand images beyond their original boundaries
 - **Similar Image Generation:** Create variations of existing images
+- **Background Replacement:** Replace image backgrounds with AI-generated content
+- **Mask Generation:** Create masks for images with optional optimization and post-processing

 ### Text-to-Speech
 - Convert text to speech using various voices
 - Support for multiple languages and locales
 - Input from text or file
 - Customizable output format
+- Paragraph splitting for long texts
+- Voice and style variations
+- Automatic directory creation for output files

 ### Dubbing
 - Dub audio or video content to different languages